Mitsunee/fgo-api-playground/notes.md

 ## NPs

-strengthstatus seems to increase from 1 to 99 when upgrading, with 0 meaning non-upgradable like with priority on skills. interestingly npNum seems to be the amount of levels the NP has?
+strengthStatus seems to increase from 1 to 99 when upgrading, with 0 meaning non-upgradable like with priority on skills. interestingly npNum seems to be the amount of levels the NP has?

+A general rule can be used to filter out alternate NPs by only allowing priority above 0, and only one NP per strengthStatus.
+Servants with alternate NPs such as BB (Dubai) and Melusine would require a separate system to introduce alternate forms for servants, which is beyond the scope of this repository at this time.
+Such a system would also likely require manual matching of NP ids for each form.

 ### Emiya/Space Ishtar Special Cases

 Alternate NPs appear to have priority set to 0.
 Their id is also servantId + 90 + n.

-### Melusine Special Cases

-She has two NPs with priority not set to 0 on either one.
-Unsure how to handle it yet.
+### Other alternate NPs (such as Melusine)

+Sort NPs by id and only allow one per strengthStatus

 ### Vlad Berserker (aka NPs with multiple upgrades)

 The **weaker** version has strengthStatus 2 for some reason?
 This may mean I still just sort by priority or id then...

-### Epic of Remnant NPs
+### Epic of Remnant NPs (aka spoiler-censored ??? names)

-These seem to have disappeared from the atlas data?
+strengthStatus can be used to match these together, obviously the one with "???" as name should just be filtered disregarding other filters mentioned above.

 ## Items